 Local delicacies and shopping are the mainstays of an Osaka tour.
 If you’re visiting the city for the first time, Dotonbori is an excellent place to sample Kansai’s wonderful flavors.
 Drop by Osaka Castle Park to see the variations of Shogunate.
 Also, save at least a day to enjoy the facilities at USJ Universal Studios!

 The scenery in Osaka is worth exploring in the changing of seasons.
-In spring, Osaka Castle, Nishinomaru Garden and Osaka Mint are some of the best choices for viewing sakura.
-In summer, Tenmangu and Yodogawa Riverside Park are bustling with summer festivities and fireworks.
+In spring, Osaka Castle’s Nishinomaru Garden is one of the best choices for viewing sakura.
+In summer, Tenmangu is bustling with summer festivities.
 In autumn, Kyuanji and Osaka Expo’70 Commemorative Park are beautifully dressed in red leaves.
-In winter, Sumiyoshi taisha and Katsuouji are crowded with joyful people for hatsumoude—or the very first shrine visit of the New Year.
-Indeed, the beauty and fun that Osaka offers throughout the year is best enjoyed in person.
+In winter, Sumiyoshi taisha and Katsuouji are crowded with joyful people visiting the shrine in celebration of the new year.

 If Osaka is Japan’s kitchen, then the lively Dotonbori district is where people go to dine.
 The bustling strip offers the best of Kansai street food and cuisine as well as ample shopping opportunities.
 To find respite, Osaka Castle Park is a landmark and an 100-hectare park in the heart of the city.

 Osaka has four seasons, and while the city is great for a visit throughout the year, spring and autumn are the peak seasons.